collab-uniba/qa-scrapers/README.md

 # qa-scrapers

-A collection of Python scripts that leverage Selenium and/or Scrapy to scrape content from Question Answering sites, such as Stack Overflow.
+A collection of Python scripts that leverage Selenium and/or Scrapy to scrape content from Question Answering sites, such as and other than Stack Overflow.

 So far, two scrapers are available:
 * [Yahoo!
 Answers](yahoo-answers/README.md)